Ideas for country style boot rooms and mudrooms with our Reclaimed Lubelska Brick Floor

 An elegant country style boot room with a stretcher bond floor pattern.
 A large wall of built-in cupboards keeps everything tidy but still in easy reach.

-This is more of a utility room but was close to the front entrance.
+This is more of a laundry room but was close to the front entrance.
 This room also has a stretcher bond floor pattern, storage space and a large sink for cleaning boots.

-This is one of our favourite boot rooms with our reclaimed brick floor.
+This is a boot room with our reclaimed brick floor.
 This has a herringbone pattern with a washed finish.
 A smaller space, but still enough room for storage including boots, umbrellas and coats.
 We love the attention to detail here and how well the colours go together.

 Here you can see our warm brick tile in a 45-degree herringbone pattern.
 The brick floor really works well against the grey paint.
 Again this floor is extremely hard wearing and offers a lot of character to your space.